 - 1. Students may defend their dissertations no sooner than one calendar year after they have enrolled in studies.
 In exceptional cases, the respective subject-area board may shorten this time limit upon the student's request with the supervisor's recommendation. - 2.
-Upon fulfilling all other study obligations, a student submits their application for the dissertation defence via SIS immediately after submitting their dissertation.
-If the student has not yet passed the SDZK, submitting the SDZK application is sufficient in order to apply for the defence.
+Upon submitting the dissertation via SIS, the student also submits an application for the dissertation defence.
+If the student has not yet passed the state PhD examination, submission of the application for the state PhD examination is sufficient for submitting the application for the defence, i.e. submission of the dissertation.
 A dissertation may not be defended before passing the SDZK.
 After receiving the defence application, the PhD and Academic Qualifications Office checks whether these requirements have been met.
 If the requirements have not been met, the office notifies the chair of the subject-area board without delay and requests that the student complete the outstanding requirements by the specified deadline.
 The dean stipulates the date for the defence upon a proposal from the chair of the subject-area board so that the defence can take place no later than six months after submission of the application, provided that all the requirements for the defence have been met, but no later than on the last day of the maximum period of study.